History of the RECEL Pinballs Here

 Therefore we can safely assert that variant 13 and 14 of these chips are strictly identical.

-Now that we have everything to make clones of A1761s and A1762s we have almost what we need to repair any Recel System III.
+Now that we have everything to make clones of A1761s and A1762s we have all we need to repair any Recel System III.

 There are few situations where we are facing a dead end (up to now, but things may change).